Chronic stress, nutrient imbalance, poor sleep, toxicity, and poor gut health — these all unite to inform your nervous system that you’re not safe.

 I refuse to let ignorance keep me down any longer.

 As I grow, I will take care of myself, my body, and yes — my mind.
 I will teach it to relax, so it can do what it already knows how to do:

 I am safe, and getting safer.

-Walking, Tai Chi & Qi Gong, “yin” yoga, and gentle swimming are delightful, restorative movements to engage in.
+Walking, qi gong, yin yoga, and gentle swimming are delightful, restorative movements.

-Movement is necessary to optimize lymph function, but movement also calms the brain, as well as brings the mind back into the body — the entire body.
+Movement is critical to move lymph for detoxification.
+However, movement also calms the brain, bringing the mind back into the body — the entire body.

 This means it’s okay to let your mind wander and even zone out.
 The brain needs “no expectations.”